andmos/Coffee/AeroPress.md

 * Pour water over the coffee and set a timer for 3 minutes.
 * When the timer is done, flip the Aeropress over on top of a cup.
 * Press down slowly for about 25 seconds.

+## Single glass - Dark roasted iced coffee - Inverted method

+### Intro
+Always use clean water.
+Remember to moisten the filter.
+This method chills the coffee instantly.

+* Ca. 150 gr water
+* 30 gr freshly ground coffee, a bit finer than filter / drip ground
+* 8 - 10 small/medium ice cubes

+### Introductions

+* Moister the filter and put it in the holder.
+* Fill a cup with 4 - 5 ice cubes.
+* Fill a tall glass with 4 -5 ice cubes.
+* Set up the Aeropress reverse from what you would normally do (the rubber plunger pointing up).
+* Attach the other part of the Aeropress on top of the rubber plunger.
+* Add the coffee to the reversed press.
+* Pour water over the coffee and set a timer for 1 minute.
+* When the timer is done, flip the Aeropress over on top of a cup.
+* Press down slowly for about 25 seconds.
+* Pour the coffee and the now semi-melted ice over the tall glass.